DanielSRojo/todoer/README.md

 1. The tool reads the specified markdown file.
 2. It parses tasks, separating them into completed and uncompleted tasks.
-3. Completed tasks are moved to a section labeled with the current date or the previous day if run before a specific time (9 AM).
+3. Completed and aborted tasks are moved to a section labeled with the current date or the previous day if run before a specific time (9 AM).
 4. The updated content is written back to the file.

 ## Example File